FantomX1/yii2-startbootstrap-freelancer-asset/README.md

 `

 Copy the layout file main.php to the desired layout location tier.
-The script automatically copies the original to be adjusted by the following operation.
+And then it works straight ahead, though for customization the script automatically copies also the original into `/main_startbootstrapAdjust.php` to be adjusted by the following operation.

 Provide the published directory to the copied template
 ```